wilmeragsgh/md-index/README.md

 # md-index

-A Python cli tool to generate Table of contents from markdown directories
+A Python cli tool to generate a table of contents file from markdown directories

 _Compatible with gitbook_